 What explains global income inequality across countries?
-Many conventional approaches to the study of development emphasize the characteristics of individual countries.
+Many conventional approaches to the study of economic development emphasize the characteristics of individual countries.
 Most prominently, the Solow growth model, named after its inventor Robert Solow (1956) and known within economics as the neoclassical growth model, has long dominated work on economic development among researchers and policymakers.
-While the Solow growth model makes no explicit assumptions about the nature of inter-country relationships, its design tends to emphasize individual country characteristics such as national labor supply, capital stock, and level of technological progress.
+While the Solow growth model makes no explicit assumptions about the nature of inter-country relationships, its design tends to emphasize individual country characteristics such as national labor supply, capital stock, and extant level of technological progress.